Lower Saxony – Scotland

 Do I need a visa for a stay abroad in Germany or the UK?

-Please make sure independently that all documents required for your entry and intended stay have been applied for in advance and are available before you travel.
-The ECAS Post-Brexit Information Hub may provide answers to some of your questions on this topic: https://ecas-academia.org/post-brexit-information-hub/.
+Please make sure that all documents required for your entry and planned stay have been applied for in advance and are available before your departure.
+We advise you to contact your host institution for further assistance and support in your individual case.

 Who is in charge of the health, accident and personal liability insurance?